rotexsoft/slim-skeleton-mvc-app/documentation/MVCFUNCTIONALITY.md

 ## Documentation for Components Used
 * SlimPHP 4 https://www.slimframework.com/docs/v4/
-* Slim Skeleton MVC Tools https://github.com/rotexsoft/slim-skeleton-mvc-tools contains BaseController.php and other Slim Skeleton MVC specific classes and functions
+* Slim Skeleton MVC Tools https://github.com/rotexsoft/slim-skeleton-mvc-tools contains [\SlimMvcTools\Controllers\BaseController](https://github.com/rotexsoft/slim-skeleton-mvc-tools/blob/master/src/controllers/BaseController.php) and other Slim Skeleton MVC specific classes and helper functions that will be useful in applications built with this framework
 * Vespula.Log https://bitbucket.org/jelofson/vespula.log (a PSR-3 compliant logger)
 * Vespula.Auth for Authentication https://bitbucket.org/jelofson/vespula.auth
 * File-Renderer https://github.com/rotexsoft/file-renderer for rendering the template and view files
+* [Vespula Locale](https://packagist.org/packages/vespula/locale) used for managing localized strings in this framework
-* See http://pimple.sensiolabs.org/ for more information on how the dependency injection container used by this skeleton app works
+* See http://pimple.sensiolabs.org/ for more information on how the dependency injection container used to power [\SlimMvcTools\Container](https://github.com/rotexsoft/slim-skeleton-mvc-tools/blob/master/src/Container.php) (the PSR-11 compliant container that ships with this framework) works

 ## References